Selbie01/Tempest/README.md

-# Frenetic(Working title) is a fitness based social media app that is a current work in progress and the work of one person.
+# Tempest(Working title) is a fitness based social media app that is a current work in progress and the work of one person.